Transport for London: Contactless payments

-In addition to Oyster card, TfL also operates a contactless payment system in London and surrounding areas, which is codenamed CPAY.
+In addition to Oyster card, TfL developed a contactless payment system, codenamed CPAY.
+TfL was an early innovator and adopter of this technology for public transport, introducing contactless payment on buses in 2012 and the rest of the network by September 2014.

 Almost all contactless Visa, Maestro, MasterCard and American Express debit and credit cards issued in the UK, and also most international cards supporting contactless payment, are accepted for travel on London Underground, London Overground, Docklands Light Railway, most National Rail, London Tramlink and Bus services.
 This works in the same way for the passenger as an Oyster card, including the use of capping and reduced fares compared to paper tickets.
-The widespread use of contactless payment - around 25 million journeys each week - has meant that TfL is now one of Europe's largest contactless merchants, with one in 10 contactless transactions in the UK taking place on the TfL network.
+The widespread use of contactless payment - around 25 million journeys each week – has meant that TfL is now one of Europe's largest contactless merchants, with one in 10 contactless transactions in the UK taking place on the TfL network.

-Mobile payments - such as Apple Pay, Google Pay and Samsung Pay - are also accepted in the same way as contactless payment cards.
+Mobile payments – such as Apple Pay, Google Pay and Samsung Pay – are also accepted in the same way as contactless payment cards.
 The fares are the same as those charged on a debit or credit card, including the same daily capping.
 During 2020, one in five journeys were made using mobile devices instead of using contactless bank cards, and TfL had become the most popular Apple Pay merchant in the UK.

-TfL's expertise in contactless payments has led other cities such as New York, Sydney, Brisbane and Boston to license the technology from TfL and Cubic.
+The model has been copied across the world.
+Several cities, such as New York, Sydney, Brisbane and Boston have licensed the technology from TfL and Cubic.